Dolmen de Soto: Structure

-On the surface it resembles a circle-like mound with a diameter of 75 m.
+On the surface the site resembles a circlular mound with a diameter of 75 m.
 It has a V-shaped passage 20.9 m long starting at the 0.8 m wide,1.55 m high western entrance, which expands to 3.1 m wide and 3.9 m high in the east.
-In the eastern end of the passage there is a chamber.
-During the equinox, the first sun lights the interior of the passage and the chamber for some minutes, and it is assumed this was to denote an eventual re-birth of the buried.
-Several of the standing-stones have engravings, and it is viewed as one of the largest dolmens in Spain.
+At the eastern end of the passage there is a chamber.
+During the equinox, the rising sun lights the interior of the passage and the chamber for some minutes, it is assumed this was to denote an eventual re-birth of the buried.
+Several of the standing-stones have engravings, it is viewed as one of the largest dolmens in Spain.
 The passage has 31 standing-stones in the northern part of the passage and 33 in the southern part.
 The standing stones are of quartzite, sandstone, and limestone and carry 20 capstones that make the roof of the passage.